 In March 2015, Mayor Mike Mason called together a group of residents to discuss the possibility of building a Veterans Monument to be located in the city.
 The vision was to build a monument to honor all military veterans, past, present and future, for their service to the United States of America and its citizens.

-The Monument will consist of a 2,500 square-foot plaza and seven sculptures, a central pillar topped with an eagle atop the globe to represent the presence of the U.S. Armed forces across the world, and six sculptures representing each of the Armed Forces and the Federal Military Reserve components.
+The Monument consists of a 2,500 square-foot plaza and seven sculptures, a central pillar topped with an eagle atop the globe to represent the presence of the U.S. Armed forces across the world, and six sculptures representing each of the Armed Forces and the Federal Military Reserve components.

 The design also features two interactive terminals and a brick base to accommodate engraved bricks.
-Benches will be built into the outer wall and the granite wall tops will be engraved with America’s wars and significant military operations.
-Three flagpoles flying the American, Georgia and City flags will serve as a backdrop for the Veterans Monument.
+Benches are built into the outer wall and the granite wall tops are engraved with America’s wars and significant military operations.
+Three flagpoles flying the American, Georgia and City flags serve as a backdrop for the Veterans Monument.

 A smartphone app will provide the interactive component that describes the monument with links to information about the veterans of Peachtree Corners along with a brick locator.
 In addition, interactive terminals will be tablets that also access the app.